rbmayer/Udacity-Data-Engineering-Nanodegree/Project 1/README.md

 ###### Instructions for generating the schema diagram using [sqlalchemy_schemadisplay](https://github.com/fschulze/sqlalchemy_schemadisplay) were provided by Syed Mateen in the project-1-dend-v1 slack channel.
 Thanks Syed!

 Each songplay in the fact table is identified by a unique uuid generated from the song, user id and timestamp of the log entry.
 This field is set as a primary key, so that it is unique and non-null.
 A constraint on the UPSERT operation ensures that there are no duplicate songplays in the database.
 If the log contains multiple entries with the same song, user id and timestamp, only the first entry is imported.
 The process of generating unique uuid's could be applied to all of the primary identifiers of the dimension tables.
 This would improve join efficiency if the database were very large.

+To keep subscription data as up-to-date as log data allows, the users table updates the subscription status of the user ("level") when processing the data to reflect membership status as of the most recent songplay timestamp.

 ## Data Processing and Quality Checks